 </html>

-If we navigate to http://localhost/phplogin/register.html, our registration form will look like the following:
+If we navigate to the registration page (localhost/phplogin/register.php), our form looks like this:

 CSS